Applications for 2023 are open

 "I chose MIT because of its strong reputation.

 My qualification from MIT definitely helped me secure my current job as a tax consultant at KPMG.
-The course ‘Taxation in NZ’ helped me to obtain the academic and technical knowledge and ‘Industry Project’ helped me to apply that knowledge into practice.
+The course ‘Taxation in NZ’ helped me to obtain the academic and technical knowledge, and the industry project helped me to apply that knowledge into practice.

 The learning at MIT is not just class based.
 For example, I am using my accounting and taxation studies regarding Deferred Tax treatment, Imputation Credits at my current role.
 I think it’s really important to have such learnings built into your course outline as it will make you learn those things faster at your job and distinguish you from others.